 About Renée C. Byer

 Renée C. Byer is a catalyst for change.
-She is an award-winning documentary photojournalist and multimedia field producer best known for her in-depth work focusing on the disadvantaged and those who otherwise would not be heard.
+She is an award-winning documentary photojournalist and EMMY nominated multimedia field producer best known for her in-depth work focusing on the disadvantaged and those who otherwise would not be heard.
 Her ability to produce photographs with profound emotional resonance and sensitivity earned her the Pulitzer Prize for feature photography in 2007 and dozens of national and international honors, including the World Understanding Award from Pictures of the Year International, and Pulitzer Finalist in 2013.
 Known for her ability to translate stark statistics into images that connect us to our humanity, she has traveled throughout Africa, Asia, Europe, North and South America, covering some of the most important issues of our time.
 Byer’s stories have deepened our understanding of the environment, climate change, extreme poverty, genetically modified food, healthcare, women at war, domestic violence, and the drought and economic crisis in California.
+In 2016 the Sacramento Bee published a 20-page special section, "No Safe Place," featuring her images chronicling the plight of Afghan SIV's as they struggle in the U.S., facing poverty and violence.
+Renée's images from that project will be exhibited at Visa Pour L'Image the premiere photojournalism festival in Perpignan, France in 2017.

 Byer’s internationally acclaimed book, Living on a Dollar a Day: The Lives and Faces of the World’s Poor, illuminates the stories of people living on the brink of survival, and invites you to put an end to extreme poverty.
 The book won First Place Documentary Book from the International Photography Awards in 2014.
 Byer narrates a documentary about the project that was released in 2016.